 - First Class – I’ve heard Alaska’s first class seats referred to as Barcalounger class.
-I just flew this seat on a red eye flight from Seattle to Orlando and while it was comfortable for a nap, it’s not great for sleeping in overnight.
+I flew in this seat on a red-eye flight from Seattle to Orlando and while it was comfortable for a nap, it’s not great for sleeping in overnight.
 It is perfectly fine for lying back and enjoying a flight, though.
-Alaska is upgrading their first class seating so it no longer looks as if you’re flying while seated in Grandpa’s chair.
+Alaska is in the process of updating their first class seats so it no longer looks as if you’re flying while seated in Grandpa’s chair.

-- Premium Class – A regular seat with an additional 4 inches of legroom and complimentary cocktails, wine or beer.
+- Premium Class – A regular seat with an additional 4 inches of legroom and complimentary cocktails, wine or beer and a snack.

 - Main Cabin – This is the base level seat on an Alaska plane.